macacajs/NoSmoke/docs_src/guide/hooks.md

 ### 1. **Why do we need it:**

 Even though the configuration file's [parameters](/guide/configuration.md) provides comprehensive ways of customizing the crawling behavior for your target app, there may be some tricky scenes that you need a more direct control on the crawling process.
 For example:

-* case 1: if your app contains a login page and after the first time you login you have to slide down until end of an agreement and tick a check box and then click the confirm button before you can enter the home panel of your app.
+* **Case 1 :** if your app contains a login page and after the first time you login you have to slide down until end of an agreement and tick a check box and then click the confirm button before you can enter the home panel of your app.
 You may have to write a complicated list of specific actions in your configuration parameter to perform these series of behavior.

-* case 2: during the middle of crawling, if you want to test a very specific section of your app which is embedded inside of deep layers of  activities/view controllers, it will also be like hell if you can only make it via a set of actions in configuration file.
+* **Case 2 :** during the middle of crawling, if you want to test a very specific section of your app which is embedded inside of deep layers of  activities/view controllers, it will also be like hell if you can only make it via a set of actions in configuration file.

 ### 2. Trigger points: